 Thankfully, you don’t have to go it alone when it comes to stock research and stock picking.
 There are numerous stock advisor websites that make the process of choosing investments and organizing a portfolio significantly easier.

 There is a huge range of different stock advisors on the market.
-Some stock advisors are geared towards growth stocks, while others focus on dividend stocks that generate fixed income.
-At the same time, there are stock advisors that encourage multi-year investment horizons and advisors that help you actively trade on daily to weekly timescales.
+Some stock market research websites are geared towards growth stocks, while others focus on dividend stocks that generate fixed income.
+At the same time, there are stock advisor sites for long-term investors that encourage multi-year investment horizons.
+Others dive into market volatility to help you actively trade on daily to weekly timescales.

 It’s important to make sure that the stock advisor you choose matches your investing style and goals.
-A stock advisor that gives suggestions for stocks to buy and hold, for example, won’t be very helpful if you want to put together an actively traded portfolio that turns over every few months.
+A stock advisor that gives suggestions for stocks to buy and hold in an investment portfolio, for example, won’t be very helpful if you want to put together an actively traded portfolio that turns over every few months.
 Think carefully about what kind of trading or investing you want to do, and then find a stock advising service that matches that approach.

-Most stock advisors charge a monthly or annual fee for their services.
+Most stock research websites and recommendation services charge a monthly or annual fee.
 Prices can range widely, so it’s important to consider how much you’re planning to invest and your potential return from using the service when thinking about value.

-Stock picking services tell you exactly what stocks to add to your portfolio and when.
-These stock advisor websites are extremely easy to follow since you typically don’t need to do any additional research on your own.
+Stock-picking services tell you exactly what stocks to add to your portfolio and when.
+These stock recommendations are extremely easy to follow since you typically don’t need to do any additional research on your own.
 Just add the stock to your portfolio at the time the stock pick is issued or when it hits a defined trigger.
 The stock picking service should also let you know when it’s time to sell the stock out of your portfolio.
 Some services like Motley Fool Everlasting Portfolio will even give you an entire pre-made portfolio with specific allocations for each stock.

 Although stock picking services can be great for investors who want a lot of guidance, they can be restrictive.
 Typically, you only get information about the stocks that are being recommended – not about any other stocks that were perhaps considered, but not recommended.
 It can be difficult to know when to deviate from the recommendations or, if you want to expand your portfolio, what stocks would be good to add.

-Research services allow you to take a much more DIY approach.
-These services give you access to in-depth stock research, often in the form of a multi-faceted stock grading system or analyst reports.
-You might also get portfolio analysis tools that help you identify potential gaps in your portfolio or overweighting towards a particular market sector.
+Research services allow you to take a much more DIY approach to investing.
+These services give you access to in-depth market research, often in the form of a multi-faceted stock grading system or analyst reports.
+You might also get portfolio analysis tools that help you identify potential gaps in your brokerage account or overweighting towards a particular market sector.

 The downside to research services is that they require a significant amount of hands-on work on your part.
 Since there’s no one telling you what stocks to buy, it’s up to you to use the information available to piece together a profitable and diversified portfolio.
+Many services offer investment ideas and stock screeners to help you narrow down your choices, but there;’s still a lot of research involved.
 The main function of this type of stock advisor is to give you access to information that you can then use to make decisions on your own.